8866CJ/Scouting-App/README.md

     npm start
     ```

-4. Open your web browser and navigate to `http://localhost:3000` to use the application.
+4. Open your web browser and navigate to `http://localhost:8866` to use the application locally.

 ## Usage